SriRamanujam/dotfiles/README.md

 ## Prerequisites

-This playbook is designed to run on either Ubuntu or Fedora.
+This playbook is designed to run on either Ubuntu, Fedora, or MacOS.
 It will gracefully fail to run on any other distribution.

 This playbook is designed to be run as the user account you're gonna use in your day-to-day work.
 So don't run this as root or with sudo!
 For remote deployment, make sure you have passwordless SSH set up prior to running the playbook otherwise it won't work.